hollisliu/HLSettingsView/README.md

 # HLSettingsView
-A better way to manage user preferences on iOS
+A better way to manage user preferences in iOS

 *Author: Hollis Liu*